haloriyan/embo/README.md

 Before deploying project, migrate the database first.
 You can set up the table via `/database/migration.json`, for guidances, see the [DB Generator Docs](https://github.com/haloriyan/db-generator).
 After setting up, run `http://yoursite.com/migrate` to migrate all of your tables.
 And dont forget to change the database configuration which located in `/database/config.php`.

 ## License and Usage
 EMBO is free to use.
-You can use embo on any project, even commercial project.
+You can use embo in any project, even commercial project.
 But please dont delete the copyright which located on comments scripts :D